 The Bible is more than just an advice manual or a self-help book.
 It holds words of encouragement for the weary and messages of comfort for the lonely.
 Even more than that, God’s Word is alive with power that transforms.
 Experiencing that transforming power has made me passionate about Scripture memorization.

-As an adult, meditating on God’s Word has brought about change in my attitude, strength to alter my behavior, and peace in the midst of chaos.
+Now that I am an adult, meditating on God’s Word continues to change my attitudes, alter my behavior, and grant me peace in the midst of chaos.

 How Memorizing Scripture Changed My Life

 Although memorization has long been a pattern in my life, I was surprised anew last summer when God used a chapter on faith to increase my trust in Him.

 The chapter was Hebrews 11, often known as the role call of faith.
 I had often admired the people in this list from Israel’s history.
 This catalogue of heroes begins each verse with the words "by faith:" “By faith Noah…,” “By faith Abraham…,” “By faith Moses…,” and then it explains how their lives exemplified incredible faith.
 It was after several months of working on memorizing this chapter that I discovered God had been quietly transforming me.